AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

     Some commands require the use of unnecessary prefixes which might slightly inconvenience the user.

     For example, the `fitdelete` command currently has the format `fitdelete INDEX n/EXERCISE_NAME`.
 Removing the requirement of specifying the `n/` prefix will provide greater convenience to the user by requiring them to type less.
 Furthermore, it will address issues that come with specifying multiple `n/` prefixes.

+1. **Show an error message on the GUI when JSON file is corrupted**

+   Currently, FitBook starts with an empty JSON file when a corrupted JSON file is being loaded upon startup.
+The user does not get notified on the GUI that the previous JSON file is corrupted, and only sees an empty client list on the FitBook GUI.

+   We plan to show an error message to the user on the GUI when a corrupted file is being loaded, and inform the user that FitBook will start with an empty JSON file instead.